gauri54dam/DecisionTreeClassification-Regression/README.md

-2. Classify homework 4 dataset with the decision tree model
+2. Classify Abalone dataset with the decision tree model

  a) Fit the decision tree model with RINGS as a response variable.
 How is the model performance?
 How do you interpret the model?